jacksonjperry03/Engage-Campus-Labs-University-Webscraper/README.md

 These Python programs are designed to scrape relevant organization and event details from Campus Labs University sites and store them in a CSV file.

-After wrestling with the intricacies of scraping dynamic websites and sifting through outdated webscraping tools, I found myself at a dead end in my quest for info on university clubs and events.
+After wrestling with the intricacies of scraping dynamic websites and sifting through outdated webscraping tools and repositories, I found myself at a dead end in my quest for info on university clubs and events.
 Luckily, after some time I stumbled upon an insightful [article](https://danielbeadle.net/post/2018-04-14-scraping-react-with-python/) that shed light on the annoying task of scraping React with Python.
 I expanded on the concept by implementing my own webscraping solution and ended up learning many new things along the way.

 ## Usage